angx-system/angx-reader/README.md

 angeliaX does not record what is needed, requested, or wanted.
 That line is deliberate and angx-reader does not cross it.

 The reader pairs a failure signal only with learning signals — documented methods, fixes, hacks, confirmed solutions.
 It does not matter which log the failure or the learning signal belongs to.
 A commons failure (e.g., crop heat damage) can be solved by an operational learning signal (e.g., a method for building a shade structure).
+Both steward and witness signals are matched — a witness's learning signal, logged after directly replicating a method, is as valid a match target as the original steward's own.

-Because the filter is failure → learning only, a failure can never surface a commons node's surplus either — surplus is never logged as a learning signal — it's stated once at registration and confirmed through ongoing operational signals, so it was never a valid match target to begin with.
+Because the filter is failure → learning only, a failure can never surface a commons node's surplus either — surplus is never logged as a learning signal — it's stated once at registration and confirmed through ongoing `operational`-type signals on the commons node itself, so it was never a valid match target to begin with.

 **Example.** A food bank in Lima logs a failure signal: "50kg rice spoiled this week.
 Storage humidity too high, no dehumidifying method in place."
 The reader searches only for learning signals — and finds one, logged eight months earlier by a farm on another continent: a low-cost humidity-control method for grain storage, documented in full.
 The steward reads it, tries it, and logs the outcome on their own node.
 Nothing was requested.
 Nothing was matched to a need.
 A failure met a method that already existed.